Open-Community-Building/community.hooks/README.md

 Have a look at the files in this folder to get an idea of what we are up to.

-People we reach through our Meetup activities want to know
+People we reach through our posts on social media want to know

 - what happens to the topics we talk about?

 - what are the results so far?

 - is the topic closed, or still ongoing?

 - what are some interesting links?

 - further information

 To see how this works in action when we want to get people hooked: